pchalamet/fbus/README.md

 * Serialization: default is System.Text.Json.
 Serialization can be changed using `withSerialization`.
 * Container: default is none.
 Container can be changed using `withContainer`.
 * Hosting: no hosting by default.
 GenericHost can be configured using `AddFBus`.

+## Transports
+Two transports are available out of the box:
+* RabbitMQ: this is the default.
+* InMemory: this can be used for testing.
+See sample `samples/in-memory`.

 ## Generic Host
 Support for Generic Host is available alongside dependencies injection.
 See `AddFBus` and samples for more details.